theanandankit/D-Track-Backend/README.md

 D-Track
 ============
 D-Track is a backed project, where user can create a test and record the responces.
-This project mainly focused on maintaning the responces send by the end user.
-This project would help us in understanding how microservices work in the Spring framewoek.
+The project primarily focused on maintaining the responses sent by the end user.
+This project will help us to understand how microservices work in Spring Framework.
 Feature
 -----------
-* CURD opertion Support for Data Exchanges.
+* CURD operation support for Data Exchanges.
 * Microservice archtechture for handling different functionality.
 * Horizontal scaling for Handling the bulk request.
 * Export the Database directly to the Google Sheet or download the complete information in CSV.
-* Send the SMS alter to user when responce is successfully recorded.
+* Send the SMS to the user when the response is successfully recorded.
 * Error-handling module to record every exception.
-* Single API gateway for every queary.
+* Single API gateway for every query.

 Technology Stack
 ---------------
 We used the Spring framework, Hibernate, eureka, MySQL for this project.
-In addition to the liberaries, we used Lombok where feasible to avoid having to write so much repetitive code.
+In addition to the libraries, we used Lombok where feasible to avoid having to write so much repetitive code.

 Microservices
 --------------